jante-adebowale/AndroidMultiModuleArchitecture/README.md

 ## Overview
 A robust and scalable Android project template demonstrating modern multi-module architecture with Kotlin and Jetpack Compose.
 It features clean separation of concerns across layers and supports both MVVM and MVI architectural patterns for feature modules.

+Studying this project will provide valuable insights into effectively modularizing your Android app while adopting best practices for code organization, navigation and build configuration.
+It serves as a practical example of Android app modularization done right.

 Connects to a Ktor backend [here](https://github.com/jante-adebowale/ktor-jwt-auth) using JWT (JSON Web Token) authentication.
 It demonstrates a full login, auto-refresh token handling, and auto-logout flow for secure user sessions.